zamhedonia/pack/README.md

 ### Implementation

-The program directly executes yay, flatpak and snapd commands.
+The program directly executes `yay`, `flatpak`, and `snapd` commands to manage packages, making it a unified interface for Arch-based distributions.